 This post is going to go walk you through singular value decomposition explained in R. I’ll show you step by step how to compute the singular value decomposition in R in the SVD tutorial and discuss SVD properties.

 The table below shows the standardized residuals from a contingency table showing the relationship between education and readership of a newspaper.
 The R code used to generate the table is below.
-More about this data and R code, and why it is interesting, will be available in my forthcoming post about the maths of correspondence analysis.
+You can find out more about this data and R code in the post about the math of correspondence analysis.

 education.by.readership = matrix(c(5, 18, 19, 12, 3, 7, 46, 29, 40, 7, 2, 20, 39, 49, 16), nrow = 5, dimnames = list( "Level of education" = c("Some primary", "Primary completed", "Some secondary", "Secondary completed", "Some tertiary"), "Category of readership" = c("Glance", "Fairly thorough", "Very thorough"))) O = education.by.readership / sum(education.by.readership) E = rowSums(O) %o% colSums(O) Z = (O - E) / sqrt(E)